DSR-RHIT/me447-visualizing-data/cm/cm502_software-lab.md

 Add some prose that introduces your portfolio.

+    ## Introduction

+    A portfolio documents your professional growth and competence by providing tangible evidence of your knowledge and skills in data visualization and visual rhetoric.
+The introduction is the reader's first glimpse of your work; give them a reason to keep reading.

 In the RStudio menu ribbon, click the *Knit* button.
 You can also use the keyboard shortcut Ctrl + Shift + K.